Perfect Pianists at the BBC: education and entertainment

 Confession: for me Moiseiwitsch is the most perfect of these Perfect Pianists.

 All the same I wouldn’t want to be without the indescribable peace, calm and then surprisingly, percussive aggression that (15) Solomon 1954 brings to Schubert’s A flat Impromptu.
-This pianist from London’s East End Jewish community was so well known that he only ever used his surname.
+This pianist from London’s East End Jewish community was so well known that he only ever used his first name (his surname was Cutner).
 He also managed to keep a low profile.
 Don’t be surprised if you hear some soul too.

 David Owen Norris tells us that no Perfect Pianists list would be complete without Mozart.
 Right too.
 But in a list which makes no mention of Clifford Curzon or Benjamin Britten, I’m not sure I would have chosen (16) Ingrid Fliter 2014 playing the Concerto K488 in A. She is Argentinian, studied in Italy and now lives on Lake Como.
 Don’t get me wrong.
 Her playing (it looks like a Prom) is whistle-clean with all the right charm and playfulness of Mozart, backed up by an impressive technique.